Draxen-0x/Draxen-0x/README.md

 My main thing is **Reverse Engineering**: cracking open compiled binaries, figuring out what they're hiding, and understanding machines at the level most people never bother with.
 I grind **CTF competitions** to keep those skills sharp, and I'm constantly picking up new low-level knowledge along the way.

 > - 🔬 I break things apart to understand how they tick
-> - 🏁 CTF grinder — RE & pwn are my playground
+> - 🏁 CTF — The binary always tells the truth.
 > - 💬 Hit me up about anything RE-related
 > - 📖 Still a student, but the learning never stops